Alaraajavamma/fastflx1/README.md

 5. Asisstant-button tweaks which are partially work-in-proggress but it shows proof-of-concept how to make assintant-button behave differentially based on certain conditions
 6. Disable annoying volume change sound (blop - blop when change volume) - and add better alarm tone.
 This works now ootb.
 7. If you use finnish layout in squeekboard you will get the ultimate universal layout made by me
-8. Provide thumbnails (image preview) for all images which are located in home folder but not in hidden folders.
-Now you can see what file you are choosing when you use file picker - or when you browse your files trough Nautilus.
-This is build as service which will also monitor new images, name changes, moved images etc. And GUI interface to restart this service script if it fails
-9. Added some cool swipe gestures using lisgd - look below
+8. Added some cool swipe gestures using lisgd - look below
-10. Automatic call volume adjustment which will adjust volume to 40% if you use earpiece and to 100% if you use speaker - you can still adjust volume also manually but this will make sure that you have at least okayish sound all the time
-11. If you receive call from unknown number you can now easily create new contact.
+9. If you receive call from unknown number you can now easily create new contact.
 Last callers number is automaticly saved to clipboard if you are using dialtone script so just short-press assistant-button and select "Add last caller (or copied number) to contacts".
 It will automagicly opens new contact dialog and pastes the number there - you just need to fill name etc. You can also copy number manually because it will use the default paste function
-12. Remapped VolumeUp to normal Up button and VolumeDown to normal Down button.
-Now the quick shortcuts (when pressing assistant-button) are navigated easily with volumebuttons - press assistant-button shortly to choose preferred action

 **Default assistant-button options:**